Lateral Step Ups Explained: Benefits, Muscles Worked & More

 Now you know how to do lateral step ups!

-How to Include Lateral Step-Ups in Your Workout Program
+How to Add Lateral Step-Ups in Your Workout Program

 Lateral step-ups are a great assistance exercise that you can do on both lower-body and full-body workout days.